petruki/DbLite/README.md

 - **Model**: it defines your classes business classes
 - **Repository**: it defines all Database operations
 - **Wrapper**: it defines your how your model classes will interact with SQLite
-- **DBFactory**: this is the DB access manager which will provide the resources to access the local DB
+- **DbFactory**: this is the DB access manager which will provide the resources to access the local DB

 ### How-to